detrasmental/react-portfolio/README.md

 https://github.com/detrasmental/react-portfolio

 ## Description
 A portfolio built using React to showcase my projects.
+A link to the live deployment is here https://detrasmental.github.io/react-portfolio/

 ## Table of Contents
 - [Description](#Description)